-Access to remedy: Samsung supports its suppliers in establishing and operating an internal grievance handling system to facilitate communication between the executive management and employees.
+Access to remedy: Samsung expects of its suppliers to provide access to remedy to rightsholders where harm has occurred via its Supplier Code of Conduct and its new Grievance Resolution Policy.
+Samsung supports its suppliers in establishing and operating an internal grievance handling system to facilitate communication between the executive management and employees.
 We have operated a direct hotline since 2013 to collect reports on violations of the work environment criteria or human rights by our suppliers via telephone and email, among others, to complement on-site audits.
 We ensure the protection of informants' privacy throughout the entire grievance process so that employees at our suppliers can submit reports without fearing retaliation.
 Our organizational unit dedicated to grievance handling handles grievances in line with our internal protocol and timeline and monitors respective suppliers to ensure that they take remedial actions.
 Training and other measures are taken with the respective suppliers to support the prevention of reoccurrence.
 An informant satisfaction survey, operated since 2020, supports effective case handling and the integration of workers voices into the process.
+Insights into aggregated grievance data and concrete cases, remedy provided and actions taken to prevent reoccurrence are provided in Samsung's sustainability report.